nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Test case: `add team CS2102 -d "Database Systems"` <br>
-       Expected: If there is already a team called `CS2102` in TruthTable, then an error message will appear at the output box.
+       Expected: If there is already a team called `CS2102` in TruthTable, then an error message will appear in the output box.
 Otherwise, a new team will be added to the team list tabs, with name `CS2102`, and team description `Database Systems`.

     2. Test case: `add team CS2103T` <br>
-       Expected: If there is already a team called `CS2103T` in TruthTable, then an error message will appear at the output box.
+       Expected: If there is already a team called `CS2103T` in TruthTable, then an error message will appear in the output box.
 Otherwise, a new team will be added to the team list tabs, with name `CS2103T` and a default team description.

     3. Test case: `add team -d "Software Engineering"`<br>
        Expected: No team is created.
-Error details shown in the message displayed at the output box.
+Error details shown in the message displayed in the output box.

     4. Test case: `add team`<br>
-       Expected: An error message of `Invalid command format` will be displayed at the output box.
+       Expected: An error message of `Invalid command format` will be displayed in the output box.

 ### Editing a team
 1. Editing the current team on TruthTable

     1. Prerequisites: The current working team is set to the team to be edited

-    2. Test case: `edit team -n CS2102 -d "Database Systems`
+    2. Test case: `edit team -n CS2102 -d "Database Systems`<br>
        Expected: Edits the team name and team description of the current team to be `CS2102` and `Database Systems` respectively.